karatelabs/karate/README.md

 ```cucumber
 * call read('my-function.js')
 ```
-### HTTP Basic Authentication
+### HTTP Basic Authentication Example
-This should make it clear why Karate does not actually come with support for any authentication scheme built-in.
+This should make it clear why Karate does not provide 'out of the box' support for any particular HTTP authentication scheme.
 Things are designed so that you can plug-in what you need, without needing to compile Java code.
+You get to choose how to manage the environment-specific configuration values such as user-names and passwords.

 First the JavaScript file, `basic-auth.js`:
 ```javascript